oliwebd/hicons/README.md

 ## 🌐 Dedicated Hicons Icon Layout Website

-Forget manually browsing Lucide for SVG icon code.
-Copying raw SVGs bloats your layouts and may hurt Core Web Vitals.
-Hicons does it all for you — minified and production-ready.
+The refreshed Hicons website embraces a calmer, more minimal interface with full light and dark mode support.
+Search is instant, copy feedback is clear, and the layout stays focused on the icons you need.

 Steps:

 1. Visit [https://hicons.pages.dev](https://hicons.pages.dev)
-2. Search the icon you want (e.g., `mail`, `sparkles`)
+2. Use the search bar or the curated tag chips to filter icons (night mode is stored locally between visits)
-3. Click the icon or the 📋 **Copy** button
+3. Click any icon tile to copy the Hugo-ready partial call instantly
-4. Paste the ready-to-use Hugo layout code directly into your layout template
+4. Paste the code into your Hugo layout template
 5. Run `npx hicons` (or `--watch` mode) — your Hugo icons partial updates automatically

-### Example Copied Code:
+### Example Copied Code

 ```go
 {{ partial "icons.html" (dict "name" "sparkles" "class" "w-6 h-6 text-pink-500") }}
 ```

 ✅ No manual SVG copy.
 No bloated `if-else` blocks.
-Just clean, Hugo-ready code.
+Just clean, Hugo-ready code — now in a distraction-free UI.

 ---